thruthesky/site/README.md

 * Updated on 2019-03-11
 * Local backend server is set to `environment.local-backend-server.ts`
+* NOTE FOR WINDOW OS if livereload error try using 8.X.X version of node.

 ```` bash
 npm run ssl                         ; run project with ssl. port is 9443. after run, access
                                     ; https://abc.katalkenglish.com:9443/         for student site
                                     ; https://withcenter.katalkenglish.com:9443/  for withcenter site
                                     ; https://ontue.katalkenglish.com:9443/     for teacher site.

 npm run ssl:live                    ; Runs the app locally by `ng serve` but uses production server backend.